 In the past weeks, the Rada has proved its capacity as a central pillar of state power in Ukraine.
 In the most extreme circumstances, deputies, factions and committees were able to draft, examine and adopt a large volume of essential legislation to put Ukraine on a war footing in legal terms, and to facilitate the state’s ability to respond to the multiple demands of total war, ranging from security and medical care to tax and crime.
 Diplomatic activities and symbolic rituals also formed an important part of the war effort, together with deputies’ personal contributions in lieu of constituency work.
 Like other state institutions in Ukraine, the Rada is working and continuing to adapt to the evolving situation, and it is able to take democratic decisions.
 At the same time, critical voices in Ukraine are raising legitimate concerns about the importance of developing a clear, legal framework for its activities and ensuring checks and balances remain operational.

-Whitmore, S. (2022), Finding grace under pressure?
-Ukraine’s parliament at war, (Hansard Society: London)
+Whitmore, S. (13 May 2022), Finding grace under pressure?
+Ukraine’s Parliament at war (Hansard Society blog)